sneakers-the-rat/sneakers-the-rat.github.io/_preblog/_posts/2021-03-07-Distributed-Systems-Neuro-Infrastructure.markdown

 These scattered suggestions are meant to illustrate the flexibility and variability from the simplest peer-to-peer architecture, and fine-grained details of their implementation and an enumeration of the possible systems are far outside the scope of this paper.
 I will return to consider the design requirements of a scientific peer-to-peer network after discussing community overlays, the second half of the peer-to-peer story.

+!! {% cite langilleBioTorrentsFileSharing2010 %} DANDI is in on the p2p system, as is kachery-p2p

 #### Archives Need Communities

 An underappreciated element of the torrent system is the effect of the separation between the data transfer protocol and the 'discovery' part of the system --- or "overlay" --- on the community structure of torrent trackers.
 Many peer to peer networks like KaZaA or the gnutella-based Limewire had searching for files integrated into the transfer interface.
 The need for torrent trackers to share .torrent files spawned a massive community of private torrent trackers that for decades have been iterating on cultures of archival, experimenting with different community structures and incentives that encourage people to share and annotate some of the world's largest, most organized libraries.
 One of these private trackers was the site of one of the largest informational tragedies of the past decade: what.cd[^whatdiss]